As of Nov 2021, CMMC 2.0 was introduced and the information below may not apply in its entirety.

-Other steps entail preparing the required volumes of policies and procedures, and performing vulnerability assessments, penetration testing, and similar services to test the contractor’s procedures and cybersecurity protections against the new CMMC requirements.
+Other steps entail preparing the required volumes of policies and procedures and performing vulnerability assessments, penetration testing, and similar services to test the contractor’s procedures and cybersecurity protections against the new CMMC requirements.

-Recognizing the complexity of the certification model and variety of regulatory requirements in play, 24By7Security also developed a proprietary programmatic tool that accounts for all elements required by the model.
-This tool enables the CMMC Readiness Service to be performed consistently and thoroughly, and thereby helps contractors achieve certification readiness very efficiently.
+Recognizing the complexity of the certification model and the variety of regulatory requirements in play, 24By7Security also developed a proprietary programmatic tool that accounts for all elements required by the model.
+This tool enables the CMMC Readiness Service to be performed consistently and thoroughly and thereby helps contractors achieve certification readiness very efficiently.

 To ensure that the proper level of cybersecurity is maintained by contractors seeking and achieving certification, the final step of the CMMC Readiness Service involves monitoring contractor security controls and optimizing them throughout the certification’s three-year lifespan.
 In this way, contractors will be able to maintain compliant defense contractor status and successfully renew their certification.

 24By7Security has unmatched experience in developing security frameworks that enable organizations to meet and maintain cybersecurity compliance requirements.
 The CMMC Readiness Service is an outstanding example of such a framework.
 As a respected cybersecurity firm with dozens of certifications and multiple industry and professional awards, 24By7Security has conducted more than 1,000 security assessments against a variety of regulatory requirements.